-In 1969 Muslim dissatisfaction with the first president, Ngarta Tombalbaye - a Christian southerner - developed into a guerrilla war.
+In 1969, Muslim dissatisfaction with the first president, Ngarta Tombalbaye - a Christian southerner - developed into guerrilla war.
 This, combined with a severe drought, undermined his rule and in 1975 President Tombalbaye was killed in a coup led by another southerner, Felix Malloum.

 At a glance

-- Politics: Crises on several fronts: President Deby, in power since 1990, faces an armed rebellion by several groups and incursions from neighbouring Sudan.
-He survived a coup attempt in 2006
+- Politics: President Deby, in power since 1990, has overcome rebellion and incursions from neighbouring Sudan.

-- Humanitarian issues: 140,000 people are internal refugees; 200,000 refugees are from Sudan and tens of thousands from CAR
+- Humanitarian issues: 140,000 people are internally displaced; 200,000 refugees are from Sudan and tens of thousands from CAR

 - Economy: Chad is enjoying an oil boom.
 Changes to rules governing how revenues can be spent have been controversial.
-Chad ranks as the world's most corrupt state
+Chad ranks among the world's most corrupt states

 Country profiles compiled by BBC Monitoring

-Mr Malloum, too, failed to end the war, and in 1979 he was replaced by a Libyan-backed northerner, Goukouki Oueddei.
+Mr Malloum failed to end the war, and in 1979 he was replaced by a Libyan-backed northerner, Goukouki Oueddei.
 But the fighting continued, this time with a former defence minister, Hissen Habre, on the opposite side.